christianvoigt/argdown/docs/guide/elements-of-an-argument-map.md

 ---
-title: Elements of an Argument Map
+title: Elements of an argument map
 meta:
   - name: description
     content: Explains the different elements in an Argdown argument map.